EdenKupe/anarchysf/pages/v/001100 Kurt Vonnegut.md

 _Slaughterhouse-Five_ is discussed in part of the anarchySF <a href="https://anchor.fm/anarchysf/episodes/Kurt-Vonnegut-Wrote-Some-Pretty-Good-Books-e16jpvq">
 podcast</a> on Vonnegut: Kupermintz considers it "extremely good", a "Nobel-level" book.
 It's included in Libcom.org's reading guide to <a href="https://libcom.org/library/working-class-literature-reading-guide"> working class literature</a>.

+The podcast also cites _Galápagos_, in which Sened comments that the author's foregrounding of meaninglessness becomes "a little bit annoying".

 _Slapstick_ and _Jailbird_  are the only Vonnegut novels (tagged as sf) held by <a href="http://www.cira.ch/catalogue/index.php?lvl=categ_see&amp;id=346&amp;main=">CIRA</a>,  the Centre International de Recherches sur l'Anarchisme. _Jailbird_ is  also listed in Libcom.org's reading guide to <a href="https://libcom.org/library/working-class-literature-reading-guide"> working class literature</a>.